Journalism begins where hype ends

 “As in previous years, NeurIPS welcomes submissions from all compliant institutions and individuals,” added the statement.

-The case became the latest flagpoint between the U.S. and China in the context of the global AI dominance race.
+The case became the latest flag point between the U.S. and China in the context of the global AI dominance race.
 Earlier, US authorities had arrested the co-founder of Super Micro and another Taiwan national for allegedly trying to send AI technology to China via Taiwan.

 Also Read: Washington Calls It “Promoting Secure Exports.”
 But Is It a Chokehold on Global AI?